-The figures display the relative restrictiveness and welfare gains when countries cooperate in a 2-way agreement, relative to the countries (at the same time) setting their own optimal rate.
-We assume a 2 country world where Chile and Ecuador enter into a trade agreement that sets the level of domestic restrictiveness in each country.
-We calculate the non-cooperative optimal restrictiveness for each country in this 2-country scenario, then we compare that to the case where they maximize joint welfare, while varying the weights for each country.
-In all figures, the x-axis is a range of weights given to Chile's welfare in the agreement (with Ecuador's weight equal to one minus Chile's).
-In the baseline case, the left (right) panel plots the agreed upon domestic restrictiveness (welfare gains) in each country relative to the non-cooperative case.
+The figures display the relative restrictiveness of regulations and welfare gains when countries cooperate in a deep trade agreement, relative to each country (at the same time) setting their own optimal rate.
+We assume a two-country world where Chile and Ecuador enter into a trade agreement that sets the level of domestic restrictiveness in each country.
+We calculate the non-cooperative optimal restrictiveness for each country in this two-country scenario.
+Then, we compare that to the case where they maximize joint welfare, while varying the weights for each country.
+In all figures, the x-axis is the range of weights given to Chile's welfare in the agreement (with Ecuador's weight equal to one minus Chile's).
+The left (right) panel plots the agreed upon domestic restrictiveness (welfare gains) in each country relative to the non-cooperative case.
 "Relative" refers to the relative change (e.g. $\frac{(\Delta W^{Coop} - \Delta W^{Non-Coop})}{\Delta W^{Non-Coop}}$).
-The right panel (welfare gains) also reports results when we shut off a specific channel.
-To do so, we first calculate the "aggregate" welfare gains, which is the weighted average of welfare gains for each country when moving to the optimal standards (black solid line).
-We then show these aggregate gains when there the ToT channel is shut off (dotted line) and when entry is shut off (dashed line).
-The fact that the dotted and dashed lines are below the solid line reflects that the cooperation benefits are smaller without these channels.
+The right panel (welfare gains) also reports "aggregate" welfare gains, which is the weighted average of welfare gains for each country when moving to the optimal standards (black dotted line).
+For example, when the weights are 0.5 for each country, cooperation (relative to unilateral policy) leads to 25% higher welfare gains in Ecuador, 5% higher welfare in Chile, and 15% higher welfare on aggregate.